canriquez/torrewrap/README.md

 ## Current User Story

-> The user can login into the torreWrap backend using a valid TorreCo user:
+> The user can log in into the torreWrap backend using a valid TorreCo user:

-- Currently ony works with user: canriquez
+- Currently only works with user: canriquez

-> When the user enters the Torre.co username, the app will check the username validity using the torreWrap-API end point.
+> When the user enters the Torre.co username, the app will check the username validity using the torreWrap-API endpoint.
-> The torreWrap-API will hit the Torre.co API to fech the required user.
+> The torreWrap-API will hit the Torre.co API to fetch the required user.
 If this operation fails, then the front end will not progress until a valid user is submitted.
-> After a valid user is provided (canriquez), the app will profide the form to enter the password.
+> After a valid user is provided (canriquez), the app will provide the form to enter the password.
 > A valid TorreWrap-API password must be provided.
-Currently the only user stored in TorreWrap-API has the password
+Currently, the only user stored in TorreWrap-API has the password.

 `12345`